jerishpj/FizzBuzzAPI/README.md

 # FizzBuzzAPI
-Repository for Fizz Buzz project
+This is a web API application developed in .Net Core to perform Fizz Buzz logic.